Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

-Beginners to advanced surfers are both benefitted by StormBlade’s Longboard.
-It is a soft-top type of longboard with a weight capacity of 190-pounds.
+Beginners to advanced surfers both benefitted from StormBlade’s Longboard.
+It is a soft-top type of longboard with a weight capacity of 190 pounds.
 So, despite being soft-padded, it can still accommodate the said weight without any hassle.
 Its thickness design makes it more durable to hold a more substantial weight while surfing.

-The board is built with superior EPS, HDPE slick bottom and EBS-IXL top deck for better-looking ocean ride.
-It remains durable and stable throughout the surfing years because of the three marine-ply stringers added on its structure.
-Bolt-thru thruster set up is in charge of the drive and speed of the board.
+The board is built with superior EPS, HDPE slick bottom, and EBS-IXL top deck for a better-looking ocean ride.
+It remains durable and stable throughout the surfing years because of the three marine-ply stringers added to its structure.
+Bolt-thru thruster setup is in charge of the drive and speed of the board.
 It has fin-plug inserts to make the fins work.
-Besides, it is made with water barrier silica rings.
+Besides, it is made with water-barrier silica rings.